jsrubianoj/jsrubianoj/README.md

 💞️ I’m looking to collaborate on Data Science and Web Development projects.

-📫 Feel free to reach me in [LinkedIn](https://www.linkedin.com/in/jsrubianoj/)
+📫 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/jsrubianoj/)